romanlysenko/AS3Games/README.md

 # AS3Games
-A collection of various games in ActionScript 3 language.
+A collection of various games in ActionScript 3 language

 #### List of games
 <ol>